You are currently viewing 11 Holistic Ways to Beat Loneliness: The Mineral and Gut-Brain Connection

 .

 • If you have a strong faith-based belief, tap into it for spiritual comfort to start.
 If you are typically a “people pleaser”, turn it within for a while.
 Ask your minister, pastor, priest, or spiritual leader for assistance and guidance.
-If you are experiencing loneliness due to a lost one consider reaching out to a grief counselor or group, friends, and family as well.
+If you are experiencing loneliness due to a loved one, consider reaching out to a grief counselor or group, friends, and family as well.

 .